Author: Lisa Montague | Category: Technology Governance for Nonprofits

 Client and Development Documentation

 AI can really help with code documentation.
-Plus my AI writes good "How To" documentation and files then neatly in Google Drive for me.
+Plus my AI writes good "How To" documentation and files them neatly in Google Drive for me.
 I love that.
 And I know I keep saying "my AI".
 If anyone is curious, I've been using Sintra.

 Final Thoughts and Takeaways